By: Michelle Simon

 Within the scope of land use planning, the PEP department facilitates the Planning Commission, issues building and zoning permits, along with arranging environmental assessments for tribal infrastructure projects in accordance with the National Environmental Policy Act of 1970.
 All of which provides an opportunity for the environmental and related social and economic effects of proposed actions to be thoroughly reviewed prior to any action taken.

-The Planning Commission is a 7-member body of officials composed of tribal and non-tribal reservation residents appointed by the Tribal Council for staggered 4-year terms.
+The Planning Commission is a 7-member body of officials composed of tribal and non-tribal common land residents appointed by the Tribal Council for staggered 4-year terms.
 The commission reviews zoning codes for the Nation, along with reviewing permit applications and making recommendations for or against permits.
-The board used to be quite active with people moving to the reservation and building homes when the casino first opened, but as development has slowed so has the activity of the commission.
+The board used to be quite active with people moving to the common land and building homes when the casino first opened, but as development has slowed so has the activity of the commission.